Guide to MBA Applications • MBA

 What are ‘MBA Goals’ and Why Do They Matter?

-Strange as it might sound, one of the things that really stumps MBA candidates, when they work on their business school applications, are questions focused on their career and personal goals.
-More than one applicant has been surprised, and a little overwhelmed, when they realize that a core part of their MBA application is the articulation of clear, well-considered short and long-term goals.
+Strange as it might sound, one of the elements that really stumps MBA candidates when they work on their business school applications are questions focused on their career and personal goals.
+More than one applicant has been surprised and a little overwhelmed when they realise that a core part of their MBA application is the articulation of clear, well-considered short and long-term goals.

-Instead, start with your current role, and envision what would be a next step beyond it, thinking about industry and function.
+Instead, start with your current role and envision what would be the next step, including industry and function.
 For example, maybe you want to stay in the industry but jump a level, describe that jump and the key differences you foresee.
 Or perhaps you want to use your existing skills to shift industries, applying your current abilities in a new space.
 Discussing the geography of your choices, your motivation for wanting to make them, the impact you hope to have on the industry or the company you plan to join, all make your short-term goal more specific and believable.

-MBA programs aren’t going to revoke your diploma if you end up doing something different; they expect that your goals might change, but they still want strong goal statements.
+MBA programmes aren’t going to revoke your diploma if you end up doing something different.
+They expect that your goals might change, but they still want strong goal statements.
 Your ability to think logically and build an argument for your future game plan is a valuable and transferable skill that you can use time and again even if your goals change.
 Your goal statement also gives you a sense of direction when applying for internships and speaking with professionals who visit your campus.
-You want to demonstrate clarity of thought, representing yourself as someone with vision and a plan.
+You want to demonstrate clarity of thought, representing yourself as someone with a vision and a plan.